Icinga/icingaweb2-module-audit/README.md

 > **Note**
 >
-> When logging to a file and with the proper permission, this can be viewed in the frontend under `System -> Audit Log`
+> When logging to a file and with the proper permission, this can be viewed in the frontend under `Reporting -> Audit Log`

 ### JSON Log